 The ENET Universal Edge Platform (UEP) is the ideal programmable network appliance for telco/cloud network edge applications, offering high networking and security performance with modularity to support virtually unlimited flexibility in protocol and port configurations.

 The need to reduce power and physical space is a far more critical requirement at the network edge than in a typical data center, as edge sites were not designed to host endless racks of servers, instead offering very limited physical space and a fixed power envelope.

 Today, the number of users accessing network services is growing, and each subscriber may have multiple devices using apps that require high bandwidth and low latency.
 Moreover, with the growth of the Internet of Things (IoT), there can be tens of thousands of sensors sending and receiving data at any given moment, placing great strain on the network in terms of both performance and power demands.

-The ENET UEP is ideal as a standalone high-end Network Interface Device that offers rich routing and IPSec security functionalities.
-It also contains an interchangeable mezzanine card that enables the appliance to be designed for XGS-PON connectivity for placement at cellular base stations, to support G.fast for DPU and MDU deployment, or to support IoT aggregation elements, for example, a radio modem for the IoT sensor network.
+The ENET UEP is ideal as a standalone high-end network interface device that offers rich routing and IPSec security functionalities.
+It also contains an interchangeable mezzanine card that enables the appliance to be designed for XGS-PON connectivity for placement at cellular base stations, to support G.fast for MDU deployment, or to support IoT aggregation elements, such as a radio modem for the IoT sensor network.

 - The main board of the ENET UEP comes with two SFP+ interfaces that can be equipped with 10GbE or XGS-PON transceivers, and an FPGA equipped with Ethernity’s ENET Flow Processor, implementing a complete Carrier Ethernet switch, hierarchical QoS, router, IPSec, and optional XGS-PON MAC.